kartonfarkas/api_docs/source/suite/emails/emails_attributes.rst

      -
    * - source
      - string
-     - The source of the recipients.
+     - source of the recipients.
      - Possible values are:

        * userlist